pgxcentre/genipe/docs/installation.rst

    # Activating the environment
    source $HOME/gwip_pyvenv/bin/activate

-Then, install the package (and all its dependencies) using the following
+Then, install the :py:mod:`gwip` package (and all its dependencies) using the following command:
-command:

 .. code-block:: bash

-   pip install $HOME/gwip
+   pip install gwip

 If required, the optional dependencies can be installed using the following
 command: